rust-lang/this-week-in-rust/drafts/2019-07-30-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [abscissa](https://github.com/iqlusioninc/abscissa), a security-oriented Rust application framework.
+This week's crate is [async-trait](https://github.com/dtolnay/async-trait), a procedural macro to allow `async fn`s in trait methods.
-Thanks to [Tony Arcieri](https://users.rust-lang.org/t/crate-of-the-week/2704/590) for the suggestion!
+Thanks to [Ehsan M. Kermani](https://users.rust-lang.org/t/crate-of-the-week/2704/592) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!